Time4Learning Online Curriculum - Mathematics

-- It is not very challenging when it comes to word problems and problem solving - especially on 7th and 8th grades: many problems found there only require simple addition or subtraction or multiplication - just one step.
-(However, on 8th grade you can also choose Algebra instead of the "8th grade math")
+- It is not very challenging when it comes to word problems and problem solving - especially in 7th and 8th grades: many problems there were one-step problems and only required simple addition, subtraction, or multiplication.
+(However, in 8th grade you can also choose Algebra instead of the "8th grade math")

-On 7th and 8th grade math there is a special 'Problem solving" section (identical for those two grades) where the student is supposed to do some exploring while finding the solution.
+In 7th and 8th grade there is a special "Problem solving" section (identical for those two grades) where the student is supposed to do some exploring while finding the solution.
 This is, I feel, a good idea in the right direction.
-However, the problems presented there would rather belong to 5th and 6th grade.
+However, the problems presented there are too easy and rather belong to 5th and 6th grade.
 Also, the computer interface here makes the solving process very rigid.

 - The instruction is "announced" or "given from above".
 Usually things are not justified or proven.
 Of course most mathematics instruction is that way, anyway.